 In another investigation, cordyceps did not improve aerobic exercise endurance when it was given to 22 male cyclists for 5 weeks.
 People in this study received 3 grams (3000 milligrams) of cordyceps per day (this is more than is in Mdrive).

 To be fair, cordyceps exercise studies seem to suffer from small studies that don't last very long.

 See the Shakeology review for additional information.

 Cordyceps And The Immune System

-There are several studies showing that cordyceps appears to stimulate the immune system in mice as well as in test tubes.
+There are several studies showing that cordyceps appear to stimulate the immune system in mice as well as in test tubes.

 Human cordyceps research on immunity appears to be limited to test tube research for the most part.
 It might stimulate the immune system or might not.
 I just don't know.